To help promote public art, the City of Glendale is inviting and encouraging those who live, work, and play in Glendale to:

 *Prize winner must pick items up from Glendale City Hall, 613 E. Broadway, Suite 200, Glendale, CA.

-Scott Froschauer is a experimental artist and art fabricator in Los Angeles.
+About the artist: Scott Froschauer is a experimental artist and art fabricator in Los Angeles.
 His background consists of a structured education in Engineering, Photography, Computer Programming and Business.
 He earned a B.A. in Theoretical Linguistics from Syracuse University and has broad practical experience in Fabrication, Design, Non-ordinary Reality, Experiential Narrative, Venture Capital, Counterfeiting and Breathing.
 His background in the motion picture industry as a Key Grip has given him the skills to rapidly deploy large engineering projects for television shows, feature films, commercials and music videos.
 His fine artwork covers a broad range of subjects and materials from ephemeral street art and experiential narrative events to gunpowder illustration and alternative technique photography to practical sculpture and many large scale pieces for the Burning Man Festival, including the fabrication of The Church Trap, a large scale sculpture which was featured in numerous publications.
 Scott also fabricated RuckusRoots’ 2015 Wild Art sculpture, for the LA Zoo.